 \subsection{Outline}

-In \cref{SecBackground} we provide the necessary background on Legendrian links and Lagrangian cobordisms.
+In \cref{SecBackground} we provide the necessary background on Legendrian links and exact Lagrangian cobordisms.
 In \cref{SecBoundedAffinePermutations} we provide the relevant definitions and properties of bounded affine permutations.
-We recall the definition of the positroid strata of the complex Grassmannian \cref{SecPositroidStrata}.
-In \cref{SecPositroidLinks} we define positroid links via juggling braids coming from bounded affine permutations.
+We recall the definition of positroid strata of complex Grassmannians in \cref{SecPositroidStrata}.
+In \cref{SecPositroidLinks} we describe positroid links via juggling braids coming from bounded affine permutations.
 Our main theorem \cref{ThmMain} is proven in \cref{SecCobordisms}.
 In \cref{SecExamples} we discuss examples.